hashicorp/terraform-provider-azurerm/website/docs/d/dashboard_grafana.html.markdown

 * `location` - Azure location where the resource exists.

-* `api_key_enabled` - Whether tje api key setting of the Grafana instance is enabled.
+* `api_key_enabled` - Whether the api key setting of the Grafana instance is enabled.

 * `auto_generated_domain_name_label_scope` - Scope for dns deterministic name hash calculation.